 Irvington Station: Project Background

 The Irvington BART Station will be located at the intersection of Washington Boulevard and Osgood Road, approximately halfway between the existing Fremont BART Station and the Warm Springs/South Fremont BART Station.
 The Irvington Station will be a neighborhood-friendly station which prioritizes pedestrian, bicycle and shared mobility access, including integration with the East Bay Greenway.
 More information about the Irvington Station project can be found at https://www.bart.gov/about/projects/wsx/news and https://fremont.gov/2977/Irvington-BART-Station.

 In keeping with the Federal Transit Administration (FTA) guidelines to incorporate art into mass transit projects, BART commissioned artwork from professional artists for the Warm Springs / South Fremont Station and for the concrete seating areas at the Fremont Station.
 The goals of the BART Warm Springs Extension (WSX) Art Program are to provide a unique identity for the new station and to attract riders by creating more vibrant and welcoming stations.

 Warm Springs / South Fremont Station - "Sky Cycles" by Artist Catherine Widgery

-Catherine Widgery's "Sky Cycles" weaves images from differing times of day, times of year, and points of view into large expanses of art glass.
+Catherine Widgery's "Sky Cycles" weaves images from differing times of day, times of year, and points of view into large expanses of art glass in the entrance rotunda.
 The artist's goal is to create artwork that is never the same from any place or time of day.
 Patrons will find different details and combinations of colors and light each time they visit the station.
-Fremont's lakes, hills and city skyline serve as the inspiration for the abstract images on the station curtain walls and rotunda.
+Fremont's lakes, hills and city skyline serve as the inspiration for the abstract images in the station's concourse curtain walls.
 Learn more about artist Catherine Widgery.